Human-AI Narrative Synthesis to Foster Shared Understanding in Civic Decision-Making

-Voice to Vision: Enhancing Civic Decision-Making through Co-Designed Data Infrastructure
+Voice to Vision: Enabling Shared Understanding in Civic Decision-Making through Participatory Data Infrastructure

 Coalesce: An Accessible Mixed-Initiative System for Designing Community-Centric Questionnaires